 A fun and budget-friendly guide for printing wedding invitations.

-Printing your own wedding invitations at home is a great way to save money and add a personal touch to your big day.
-With the right materials, design tools, and printing techniques, you can create beautiful invites that look just as good as professionally printed ones.
+Wondering how to print wedding invitations at home without it looking like a school project?
+Totally doable and a great way to save money while adding a personal touch to your big day.
+With the right materials, design tools, and printing techniques, you can create beautiful wedding invitations that look just as good as professionally printed ones (promise).
 Here’s everything you need to know to make the process smooth and stress-free!

 Before you start designing, you’ll want to choose the right size for your invitations.
 Sticking with standard sizes makes it easier to find envelopes that fit properly.
 Here are some popular options: